Australian Broadcasting Corporation: Environmentalism

 Planet Slayer was an ABC website run by scientist Bernie Hobbs to teach children about the environment in around 2008/09.
 It included a "Greenhouse Calculator" which aimed to help children to work out their carbon footprint by providing an estimate of the age a person needs to die if they are not to use more than their fair share of the Earth's resources.
 Victorian Liberal senator Mitch Fifield criticised a cartoon series on the site for portraying those who eat meat, loggers, and workers in the nuclear industry as "evil".
 ABC managing director Mark Scott said the site was not designed to offend anyone, but instead have children think about environmental issues.

 Unlawful termination of Antoinette Lattouf

 In September 2025, the Federal Court ruled that the ABC had unlawfully terminated journalist Antoinette Lattouf during a short-term presenting role at ABC Radio Sydney in December 2023, after she shared a Human Rights Watch post about the humanitarian situation in Gaza on her personal Instagram account.
 Justice Darryl Rangiah found the broadcaster had acted "to appease pro-Israel lobbyists" who organised a campaign of complaints, in breach of the Fair Work Act.
 The court ordered the ABC to pay Lattouf a total of $220,000 in compensation and penalties, and criticised the broadcaster for surrendering its independence and integrity to external pressure.

+ABC Friends

+ABC Friends is a group of independent organisations in each state and territory that aim to defend and promote the role of the ABC as an independent and protected public service.
+The umbrella group was founded in 1976 by citizens who were concerned about government threats to make deep cuts to the ABC's budget.
+Thus, one of its key objectives is to ensure the ABC is properly funded to "maintain and advance its role as the national public broadcaster in all media, promoting and reflecting Australian culture and diversity."